Vote who is best for Nigeria, PFN charges members

 PFN said rather than being partisan, it will guide its members to exercise their voting rights while the choice of who to be voted for remains a personal affair.

-Addressing journalists at PFN National Secretariat, Isolo Lagos, Dr Cosmas Ilechukwu, PFN National Secretary said this was the resolution Christian at an extraordinary joint meeting of its National Advisory Council (NAC) and the National Executive Council (NEC) of August 18″, 2022.
+Addressing journalists at PFN National Secretariat, Isolo Lagos, Dr Cosmas Ilechukwu, PFN National Secretary said this was the resolution Christians at an extraordinary joint meeting of its National Advisory Council (NAC) and the National Executive Council (NEC) of August 18, 2022.

-The PFN lamented that despite its role in achieving a peaceful co-existence, some politicians are busy thwarting such effort and this is detrimental to the peace of many Nigerians.
+The PFN lamented that despite its role in achieving a peaceful co-existence, some politicians are busy thwarting such efforts and this is detrimental to the peace of many Nigerians.

-Reeling out the resolution, Cosmos said, “The PFN resolves to continue to uphold Nigeria and the leadership of the country in prayer, given the grave economic situation of the country, which has further compounded the increasingly worrisome state of security in the country, with terrorism, banditry, kidnapping and other heinous crimes on the rise.
+Reeling out the resolution, Dr Ilechukwu said: “The PFN resolves to continue to uphold Nigeria and the leadership of the country in prayer, given the grave economic situation of the country, which has further compounded the increasingly worrisome state of security in the country, with terrorism, banditry, kidnapping and other heinous crimes on the rise.

 “The Pentecostal Fellowship of Nigeria notes that even in the face of the unprecedented level of disunity in the country, some of the political parties and politicians have acted in disregard of the fragility of the times we live in, made worse by the poor management of our fault lines, thus further polarizing the country.